 Verran (1998, 243) holds out the challenge of acknowledging and addressing the imaginaries in Western science and knowledge production that have generally been denied or obscured because, as she sees it: ‘Modernity circumscribes its imaginary as of aesthetic, but not ontic or epistemic interest.’
 She states that: ‘by restoring imaginaries to modern theories of knowledge, we [Westerners] will rediscover the capacity to re-imagine ourselves, and devise ways they can work with other communities—human and non-human’ (Verran 1998,249).
 So imaginaries are not only about possible futures involving visions and speculation, but about knowledge production itself, and commitments to certain forms of reality.

-Verran’s take on imaginaries is linked to her reading of Kant’s work through feminist philosopher Michèle Le Doeuff (1980; 1989) who argues that Kant regarded the exclusion of the imaginary as the defining property of reason, but that he could only represent this exclusion through the use of imagery and extended metaphors (picturing and storytelling).
+Verran’s take on imaginaries is linked to her reading of Kant’s work through feminist philosopher Michèle Le Doeuff Le Doeuff (1980; 1989). argues that Kant regarded the exclusion of the imaginary as the defining property of reason, but that he could only represent this exclusion through the use of imagery and extended metaphors (picturing and storytelling).
 Moreover, imaginaries are very much associated with practices, not minds, for Verran.
 It is in the everyday messing with mucky, obdurate stuff, and in conversations and texts that imaginaries are enacted and enact.
 Hence, imaginaries immanent in practices interpellate objects/subjects that/who are implicated in and by the practices, thereby constituting them as objects/subjects (Verran 1989, 252).
 Verran insists that imaginaries must be acknowledged and recognized with their operations in what she calls a ‘logic’, in performative modes of knowledge production.

 The preceding review provides a sample of the range and diversity of recent anthropological studies of technoscience which have employed the concept of imaginaries.
 It is perhaps not surprising to find anthropologists, sharing a common ethnographic method and working within a discipline traditionally concerned with culture, engaging in the study of imaginaries.
 Nevertheless, these studies vary, with much anthropological STS focused on particular scientists , scientific communities or specific technoscientific sites (e.g. laboratories or clinics), while some investigate the imaginaries of non-professionals (such as Taussig’s case of parents using PGD testing) or, in Verran’s, offering a comparative analysis of Western scientific and Australian aboriginal knowledge systems.
 For some of these scholars, researching imaginaries becomes something more than a theoretical or methodological pivot for their own research.
 In fact, they recommend it as a potential reorienting tool for STS more generally.
 We will return to this in our conclusion.